chessmasterhong/phaser-requirejs-boilerplate/README.md

 ### Development

-Project development takes place in the `src/` directory.
-Run `build-dev.bat` or type the command `gulp` to start a web server, serve the contents in the `src/` directory.
+Project development takes place mostly in the `src/` directory.
+Type the command `gulp` while in the project's root directory to start a web server and serve the contents in the `src/` directory.
 Any modifications within the directory will refresh any browsers currently viewing the web page.

 ### Build / Distribution

-Building the project from source creates a new `build/` directory where the output files are placed.
-This directory will be recreated for each new build, so do not put anything you care about in there.
-Run `build-dist.bat` or type the command `gulp build` to build the project from source.
+Building the project from source creates a new `build/` directory where the output files are placed. **This directory will be recreated for each new build, so do not put anything you care about in there.** Type the command `gulp build` while in the project's root directory to build the project from source.

-For users running from the script files: If the build seems to freeze during the `scripts` task, do not interrupt it; it is still performing its operations.
-Only do so when you see `End of build.` printed.
+Note: If the build seems to freeze during the `scripts` task, do not interrupt it; it is still performing its operations.
+This may take a while depending on the total amount of JavaScript code in your project.

 ## Workflow

+### Development

 ```
                  ┌──> connect ──┐